Best Deal For The Turkey Citizenship By Investment

 Step 1 – Obtaining the Certificate of Conformity

-Generally, the first step is to give Power of Attorney (POA) to reputable lawyers because the devil is in the detail.
+Generally, the first step is to give Power of Attorney (POA) to reputable lawyers because the devil is in the details.
 For example, when you purchase a property, you must get a certified transfer confirmation from the bank and have the exact title deed information on it, as well as precise legal lingo.

 This Certificate of Conformity takes about one month to process.